Skip to Main Content

 Frozen shoulder is most commonly experienced by people assigned female at birth, between the ages of 50 and 60.
 This timing coincides with the average age of menopause (which is 52 in the U.S.), suggesting a possible link between the two.
 However, there isn’t any scientific evidence to support or rule out this link — at least not at this time.
 Thought that's not to say you can't get help for frozen shoulder in menopause (more on that below).

-The thing is, there is still a lot that scientists don’t know about frozen shoulder — including its potential link to menopause In fact, researchers often refer to this condition as "puzzling" and "a mystery syndrome."
+The thing is, there is still a lot that scientists don’t know about frozen shoulder — including its potential link to menopause.
+In fact, researchers often refer to this condition as "puzzling" and "a mystery syndrome."
 But without more research, it’s hard to dismiss the possibility of a hormonal link.

 A study conducted by Duke Health researchers found that post-menopausal women who were on hormone replacement therapy (HRT) had a lower risk of developing frozen shoulder compared to those who did not receive HRT.
 The study analyzed medical records of nearly 2,000 postmenopausal women between the ages of 45 and 60 who had shoulder pain and stiffness.
 Among those analyzed, only 3.95% of those who received HRT were diagnosed with frozen shoulder, compared to 7.65% of those who did not receive estrogen replacement.
 Although the differences were not statistically significant, the findings suggest an important potential link between the loss of estrogen during menopause and the development of frozen shoulder — which a larger study may show.